Discover all the best things to see and do in Tenerife, the largest island in the Canary archipelago.

 Siam Park

-In this theme park, fun is guaranteed for all!
-The water park has a lot of interesting attractions to enjoy with the family, such as Coco Beach, a wave pool of more than 1000 square metres; the Wave Palace, with the largest artificial wave in the world; the Naga Racer, with its incredible slides; or the Tower of Power, with its 28-metre-high slide that passes through a tank of sharks, among many other thrilling rides!
+In this water park, fun is guaranteed for all.
+It has several family attractions, such as Coco Beach, a wave pool of more than 10,763sq ft; the Wave Palace, with the largest artificial wave in the world; the Naga Racer, with its incredible slides; or the Tower of Power, with its 92ft-high slide that passes through a tank of sharks, among many other thrilling rides.

 Viewpoints